Day-Long Saturday Retreats

 Where: Augustus Storrs Hall, Widmer Wing, Room 16

-When: First Saturday of each month during the semester, 10am-5pm
+When: either the first or last Saturday of the month during the semester, 10am-5pm

 “Start the Semester Off Write!”
 (Weekly Two-hour retreats)

 Modeled after our own successful weekend writing retreats and boot camps, but on a smaller scale, these weekly, shorter retreats feature a space to write and an excuse to do it.
 The Writing Center recognizes that writing in big bursts of energy can be helpful–but that smaller, weekly commitments can develop good writing habits that carry you through the semester.
 We challenge you to commit to four weeks of early morning Monday writing to start the semester off right.